EugTre/api-test/README.md

 # TODO:
  - Support parallel run?
 E.g. prepare config jsons once?
  - Matchers: Add date matcher
  - Matchers: Use short_repr in all matchers
- - ApiRequest - add @prepared decorator to check request was initialized before using .with_* and perfrom methods

 ## How to use